RahulDangi007k/collaborative_work/README.md

     git commit -a -m "comment"

-This command use for direct commit. if you have done changes in file,which is allreary in staging area.
+This command use for direct commit. if you have done changes in file,which is allreary in staging area.(This command skip the stagging area)